micronDLA/SDK/README.md

 Date: January 25th, 2018

-**Important:** This is a preliminary SDK release.
-API is highly unstable and is certainly going to change.
+**Important:** This is a Ubuntu SDK release.
+Please submit issues and bugs to this repository: https://github.com/FWDNXT/Snowflake-SDK

 ## Installation